Frederic Parke

 In 1972, in a project partially financed by DARPA, Parke made the first 3D animation of a representation of a human face, his wife's face.
 This animation used a wireframe geometry overlaid with Gouraud shading that produces approximate renderings of curved surfaces.
 The technique was invented by Parke's Utah colleague Henri Gouraud.

 A Computer Animated Face

 In 1974, he created a more complex, parametric model of a human face, demonstrating various expressions and speech synchronization.
-Snippets of this animation, along with Ed Catmull's 1972 animation of his left hand, were used in the 1976 film Futureworld.
+Snippets of this animation, along with Ed Catmull's 1972 animation of his left hand, were used in the 1976 film Futureworld and The Walten Files.
 Several of the faces also appeared in the music video of Miley Cyrus' 2013 song "We Can't Stop".

 He has worked at the New York Institute of Technology Computer Graphics Laboratory.

 Parke teaches at Texas A&M University in the Visualization Sciences program.